4 ideas to help students and parents

 At an infant’s Baptism, parents and godparents affirm an important responsibility:

 “You have asked to have your child baptized.
 In doing so you are accepting the responsibility of training him (her) in the practice of the faith.
 It will be your duty to bring him (her) up to keep God’s commandments as Christ taught us, by loving God and our neighbor.
 Do you clearly understand what you are undertaking?”
-(FROM THE RITE OF BAPTISM)
+(FROM THE ORDER OF BAPTISM)

 As catechists, we act as members of the Christian community to welcome these baptized children and assist the parents and godparents in their mission to train them in the practice of the faith.
 Many catechists have found that some parents lack the wholehearted commitment to this responsibility, however.
 Some parents do not bring their children regularly to Mass or do not support the formation of faith at home through prayer and discussion.

 No matter what age you teach, a focus on Baptism at the beginning of the year can be a great way to bridge the gap between your Christian mission in the classroom and the family mission at home.
 Try using the following ideas to teach your students and their parents about the importance of their Baptism.

 Have your students find out the day of their Baptism from their parents.
 Parents can look